robertchou91/trailer-inventory-management/README.md

 # Trailer Inventory Management

-Foobar is an AngularJS SPA (Single Page Application) with functionality for internal employees of Cargo Trailers Inc. to edit trailer inventory for the company.
+Cargo Trailers Inventory Management Website is an AngularJS SPA (Single Page Application) with functionality for internal employees of Cargo Trailers Inc. to edit trailer inventory for the company.

 ## Usage